Blending Complementary Memory Systems in Hybrid Quadratic-Linear Transformers: Further discussion

 \subsection{Practical computational costs of increasing the window size}

 In Sec.~\ref{exp:retrieval}/Table \ref{tab:retrieval}, we demonstrated how increasing the quadratic attention window size in HQLTs improves their retrieval abilities.
 Here we discuss the computational costs for such improvements.
-In practice, within the range of window sizes discussed here, the actual computational cost is negligible, since during inference with a batch size of 1, short-window attention can be efficiently computed with a few/two steps of parallelizable matrix multiplication on a GPU, regardless of whether the window size is 64 or 1024.
+In practice, within the range of window sizes discussed here, the extra computational cost is negligible, since during inference with a batch size of 1, short-window attention is typically memory-bound rather than compute-bound and can be efficiently computed in a few parallelizable matrix multiplication steps on a GPU, regardless of whether the window size is 64 or 1024.
 Training time is also only minimally affected by the increased window size as training is parallelized over the sequence elements.
 However, the total state size (which has a direct impact on the memory requirement) increases as a function of the window size $S$ as $S(d_\text{in} + d_\text{out}) + d_\text{out} * d_\text{in}$ per layer and per head.